voltpop/vp-ansible/README.md

 [Ansible](https://docs.ansible.com/ansible/latest/user_guide/index.html#getting-started) is a pfawesome automation and configuration management solution.
 A [Pipenv](https://pipenv.pypa.io/en/latest/) is a python3 environment which encapsulates all of the necessary packages and bits and keeps them in sync.

+### Submodules

+The ansible environment uses three submodules for security purposes:
+* roles
+* playbooks
+* vars

+are each independent repositories. in order to initialize these modules, run:

+`git submodule update --init`

 ### Pipenv usage

 To configure the environment (typically on download), run: